 I got back from my Portugal trip in October and here I am in December writing about my adventures.
 It’s not a Jessica Moy blog post unless it’s a couple months late, AMIRITE!? *sigh*

 In early October I arrived in Porto, Portugal and was in awe of how beautiful the people were.. not just kind and helpful but, FLAWLESS ON THE OUTSIDE!
-Airport security lookin’ all fine as hell and here I was after a six hour flight lookin’ nasty and disheveled.
-Hi my name is Jessica and I brush my hair maybe once a week.
-K cool.
+Airport security lookin’ all fineeee and here I was after a six hour flight with bags under my eyes and hair disheveled.
+Cool.

 From the airport I hopped on a bus that took me right into the heart of Porto and was amazed by the beautiful architecture, cobblestone, artwork, and sculptures!